rtfeldman/rust-1.51-workshop/README.md

 cargo --version
 ```

-It should print a version number that is 1.51 or higher.
+It should print a version number of 1.51 or higher.

 Finally, clone this repository by running this at the terminal: